COVID-19 Risk Plan

-When we are able to open back up, we anticipate a slow start as many participants may choose to remain home for a while longer.
 We will maintain guidelines and best practices suggested by health officials by keeping even smaller groups than usual (no more than 4 participants and 1 staff per room), removing excess furniture from rooms to encourage 6ft of distance between individuals, and not participating in community outings or riding in staffs’ automobiles.

 Will I still get to be a part of my small group, do my favorite things, and work with my favorite staff?

-We want everyone to be prepared with the knowledge that things will likely not be the same for a while once we re-open during this pandemic.
 We will do everything we can to ensure meaningful and fun activities are occurring, however, when participants return they will likely be working with different staff and be included in different small groups than they were previously a part of.
 Over time and as more people return, we will be able to move towards more normalcy in our everyday operations.

 When OTB opens, what changes will I need to make to my regular habits?